MarieCMDM/MarieCMDM/README.md

 I'm still a newbie in computer science 🍼, but i'm here to leave a mark in this world.
 Here you will find mainly my personal projects with some headache stuff that I had to solve at work to carry on my tasks (But theres a lot more intersting things in the private side 🌑).

-`` I will work with the tecnology to make the life of people with diseases more easy, because surviving is not living ``
+`` I want work with tecnologies that will help people with diseases to have an easier life, because surviving is not living ``

 Enjoy ✌

 <details>
 <summary> <h4> About Me  👈</h4> </summary>
-👋 Hi, i'm Mattia Castellani, i'm born in 1996 and i'm from Treppo Grande in Friuli (Italy 🇮🇹).
+👋 Hi, i'm Mattia Castellani, i was born in 1996 and i'm from Treppo Grande in Friuli (Italy 🇮🇹).

 I studied Computer science at Università degli studi di Udine. <br/>
 I studied Biomedical Informatics at ITS A. Volta per le Nuove tecnologie della vita.